Most recently updated on March 6, 2023

 After World War Two, the construction of new highways turned Mentor into a commuter suburb of Cleveland.
 It also developed an advanced manufacturing industry with products such as plastics, aerospace equipment, biotechnology, polymers, automotive parts and components.

 The town seems to have done well economically.
-Its median annual household income is $72,000, about $14,000 higher than Ohio’s average.
+Its median annual household income is nearly $80,000.
 The poverty rate is listed at less than 5 percent.